hydephp/develop/packages/realtime-compiler/README.md

-# Experimental Hyde Realtime Server v2.0 🧪
+# Hyde Realtime Server v2.0 🧪

 The source code for the HydePHP Realtime Compiler/Server.